nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your InternEaseApp.

 4. Start the app by:
-    - Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar InternEase.jar` command to run the program.<br>
+    - Opening a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar InternEase.jar` command to run the program.<br>
       or
-    - Double-click on the downloaded `InternEase.jar` file.<br>
+    - Double-clicking the downloaded `InternEase.jar` file.<br>
    > **Note**<br>
    > You should see the app is running now.
 A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)